-Specifically, I write poems using a unique form of poetry I invented for this project.
+Specifically, I write poems using a unique form of poetry I invented for this project that I call exponential poetry.

 I really enjoy the 5-7-5 syllable constraint of westernized haiku, but I don't know enough about Japanese culture to have a deep understanding of that form.
 I looked around for other forms of poetry that have similar constraints, or that would otherwise click with me, but I came up empty.